wp-plugins/wp-declutter/readme.txt

 = Does this plugin work with PHP 4? =

 No. Please use it only with PHP 5.0 and above.
 Please don't email me about PHP errors when you try to install the plugin on a PHP 4 platform.

+== Changelog ==

+= 1.1 =
+* Added filtering for classes in the <body> tag
+* Note: some previous options may be reset after upgrade, because of some changes to how the plugin works - so please go to the settings page to check them.

 == Installation ==